 In recent years, hundreds of thousands of women have pursued degrees in STEM (science, technology, engineering, and mathematics) fields.
 An education in these disciplines often leads to competitive salaries and ample job opportunities.

 However, women in STEM often face a challenging set of circumstances that can alter their educational journey and career path.
-Although women make up more than half the college-educated workforce, only 28 percent of the STEM workforce is women.
+Although women make up more than half the college-educated workforce, only 28% of the STEM workforce is women.

-Women in STEM make 16 percent less than their male counterparts, on average, according to 2017 data provided by the Economics and Statistics Administration.
+Women in STEM make 19% less than their male counterparts, on average, according to 2018 data provided by the U.S. Census Bureau.
 While these numbers have gradually improved over the last two decades, women still face many obstacles in these male-dominated fields.

 Learn more about the challenges women in STEM experience in college programs, as well as ways to navigate through these difficulties.